|Gold Coast Celebrant||Weddings||Registry Wedding||Other Ceremonies||About Natasha||Testimonials and Accolades||Gallery||Inquiry|

 The Notice of Intended Marriage (also known as the "NOIM") is an official Australian Government Form which must be completed and signed by both parties intending to marry.
 The document must be signed in front of an authorised witness (see below).
 The completed and signed NOIM must be forwarded to the celebrant at least one calendar month prior to your wedding day.

-You can download the NOIM by clicking here.
+You can download the latest NOIM (valid for use after 9 December 2017) by clicking here.

 If you live locally or will be visiting the Gold Coast more than a month prior to your wedding, each of the persons intending to marry can complete their sections and sign on page 4 in front of me (the celebrant).
 I will act as your authorised witness.

-If you live elsewhere in Australia, this form can be signed by each of the persons intending to marry, and witnessed by one of the following:
+If you live elsewhere in Australia or it is difficult for us to meet, this form can be signed by each of the persons intending to marry, with your signatures witnessed by one of the following:

 If living outside Australia, this form can be signed by each of the parties intending to marry and must be witnessed by one of the following: